gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 CUDA 11.x | >= 450.80.02 | >=452.39
 CUDA 12.x | >=525.60.13 | >=527.41

+- CUDA 12 might be better for GeForce RTX 4000 Series cards, and CUDA 11 might be better for earlier generations.
+- For optimal performance, test each CUDA version the local system and compare the results.

 ## Installing PyTorch GPU for fairseq (Not for Sugoi)

 - **Important**: fairseq CPU should already be working.
 If it is not, then please follow [this guide](//github.com/gdiaz384/py3TranslateLLM/wiki/fairseq-Installation-Guide) before continuing further.